Tōbu Tōjō Line: Rolling stock depots

-The main maintenance depot for the line is Shinrinkoen Depot, to the north of Shinrinkoen Station.
+The main maintenance depot for the line is Shinrin-kōen Depot, to the north of Shinrin-kōen Station.
 This opened in March 1971, and as of December 2013 has an allocation of 678 vehicles (the entire fleet used on the Tojo Line and Ogose Line).
 A smaller maintenance depot is also located at Kawagoe, on the south side of Kawagoeshi Station.
-This was the main maintenance depot from the time the line first opened in 1914 until the larger facility at Shinrinkoen was built in 1971.
+This was the main maintenance depot from the time the line first opened in 1914 until the larger facility at Shinrin-kōen was built in 1971.
 Kawagoe Depot still carries out lighter maintenance and inspection duties.
 A stabling yard is located to the south of Shimo-Itabashi Station.
 Built in 1935, this is capable of stabling eight 10-car trains, and is used for stabling trains close to Ikebukuro outside the peak hours.

 Crew operation

 The line is operated by two-person crews (except for the section between Ogawamachi and Yorii, which is one-person operated).
-Crews report to either Shiki, Kawagoeshi, or Shinrinkōen stations.
-Mainline crew changeovers take place in Ikebukuro Station, Wakōshi Station, Kawagoeshi Station, or Shinrinkōen Station.
+Crews report to either Shiki, Kawagoeshi, or Shinrin-kōen stations.
+Mainline crew changeovers take place in Ikebukuro Station, Wakōshi Station, Kawagoeshi Station, or Shinrin-kōen Station.
 Changeovers at Wakōshi are only for through trains from Tokyo Metro lines, where Tobu Railway and Tokyo Metro crews change each other.
 Crews may have to travel by scheduled trains in order to reach a handover point, particularly crews picking up trains in Wakōshi, or Shiki crews.
 Handovers in Ikebukuro are to facilitate short turnaround times while allowing crews to take brief breaks.